HiPerCoRe/KTT/README.md

 ===========================
 <img src="https://github.com/Fillo7/KTT/blob/master/docs/resources/ktt_logo.png" width="425" height="150"/>

 KTT is a tuning framework for OpenCL and CUDA kernels.
-Version 1.1 which includes experimental support for Vulkan and support for kernel profiling on Nvidia GPUs is now available.
+Version 1.2 which includes support for kernel profiling on AMD GPUs and newer Nvidia GPUs is now available.
 Main features
 -------------
 * Ability to define kernel tuning parameters such as kernel thread sizes, vector data types and loop unroll factors